Aviation Safety Policy? More than Just Empty Words...

-Creating an Aviation Safety Policy that Resonates!
+Creating an Aviation Safety Policy That Resonates!

 There are so many elements that safety managers must consider when drafting a safety policy for management approval.
 Let's be honest.
-How many accountable executives are writing their own safety polices?
+How many accountable executives are writing their own safety policies?
 This is implicitly passed to the safety manager who then provides the content for the executive's signature.

 - Using short sentences;